 They also pass through the [social media platform] LINE, Facebook, and other social media accounts of Dr. Tsai Ing-wen, our president, of our premier, our deputy premier, and so on.
 Each of them has a large number of followers, and so they basically ask their followers to spread the clarification so that it reaches their friend and families before the disinformation does.

-The mainstream media, of course, then picks up this counter-narratives and then do a balanced report.
-What we have witnessed is that if we don't come up with this counter-narratives and ready videos or films, or at least picture cards, then after six hours, that's after a news cycle, it's hopeless.
+The mainstream media, of course, then picks up this counter-narrative and then do a balanced report.
+What we have witnessed is that if we don't come up with this counter-narrative and ready videos or films, or at least picture cards, then after six hours, that's after a news cycle, it's hopeless.

 Truth to be told, it is actually very exhausting.